ib-ruby/ib-ruby/spec/README.md

    call 'clean_connection' in after block to remove old content from @ib.received Hash, or otherwise manually clean it to remove old/not needed messages from it.

+11. If you want to see exactly what's going on inside ib-ruby while your examples are running, set OPTS[:silent] = false in your context, and you'll see all the messages received and log entries made as as result of your examples.
+Be warned, output is very verbose, so don't forget to switch OPTS[:silent] = true after you've done debugging your examples.

 Help the development!
 See 'spec/TODO' file for list of scenarios that still need to be tested.